GuruCharan94/gurucharan94.github.io/_posts/2019-12-31-lighthouse-ci-the-complete-guide part-2.md

 ![Azure Pipelines Demo](https://raw.githubusercontent.com/GuruCharan94/azure-devops-extensions/master/lighthouse-ci/images/demo-pipeline.png)

-In this 2 part lighthouse series, you have installed lighthouse-ci CLI, learnt how to  configure it, set up the lighthouse server on Azure and have a good understanding of the different commands (healthcheck, collect, assert, upload and autorun) that is available to you.
+In this 2 part Lighthouse series, you have installed Lighthouse-ci CLI, learnt how to  configure it, set up the Lighthouse server on Azure and have a good understanding of the different commands (healthcheck, collect, assert, upload and autorun) that is available to you.
 Once the results are pushed to the server, you would then compare scores, see trends and compare the scores of your site at different points in time.

 Right now, I am happy with all the features available considering that this is still in 0.x.y version.
 Once the server supports authentication and includes a project management UI, then it is ready for prime time.
 But overall, looks very good to me.